focs-lab/rapid/ASPLOS20-README.md

 	- The [`Velodrome`]([https://github.com/umangm/rapid/blob/master/src/Velodrome.java](https://github.com/umangm/rapid/blob/master/src/Velodrome.java)) in RAPID determines atomicity violations using the prior state-of-the-art algorithm Velodrome.

 **Remark** - In the following we will assume that the directory in which this `README` file is located is stored in the environment variables $AE_HOME.
-For example, if your directory is `/path/to/Paper576-AE/`, then you would execute:
+For example, if your directory is `/path/to/AE/`, then you would execute:
 ```
-export AE_HOME=/path/to/asplos-ae
+export AE_HOME=/path/to/AE/
 ```
 Also, you need to change the variable `home` in the file `scripts/util.py` (line 17) to be the value of $AE_HOME .
+Also set the environment variables `JAVA_HOME` and `JVM_ARGS` in the same file.

 ## Steps 1 & 2: Generating traces and Accounting for Atomicity Specifications